Many people believe that weight gain and loss is all about calories and willpower.

-Pretty much all of these factors are increased in obesity... so this may form a vicious cycle where people get fatter and increasingly more leptin resistant over time.
+Most of these factors are amplified by obesity, meaning that you could get trapped in a vicious cycle of gaining weight and becoming increasingly leptin resistant over time.

-Bottom Line: Potential causes of leptin resistance include inflammation, elevated free fatty acids and high leptin levels.
-All three are increased in obesity.
+Summary Potential causes of leptin resistance include inflammation, elevated free fatty acids and high leptin levels.
+All three are elevated with obesity.

 If you have a lot of body fat, especially in the belly area, then you are almost certainly leptin resistant.

 It is not entirely clear how leptin resistance can be reversed, though theories abound.

 Some researchers believe that reducing diet-induced inflammation may help reverse leptin resistance.
 Focusing on an overall healthy lifestyle is also likely to be an effective strategy.

 - Avoid processed food: Highly processed foods may compromise the integrity of your gut and drive inflammation (23).

 - Eat soluble fiber: Eating soluble fiber can help improve your gut health and may protect against obesity (24).

 - Exercise: Physical activity may help reverse leptin resistance (25).